krakenjs/generator-kraken/README.md

 `$ yo kraken`
 Creates a new kraken application.
 Parameters:

-    --jsModule - (Optional) Set the jsModule from the CLI
+    --cssModule - (Optional) Set the cssModule from the CLI --jsModule - (Optional) Set the jsModule from the CLI

 `$ yo kraken:controller myController`
 Generates a new controller named *myController* and it's dependencies.